reillypascal/personalsite-ssg/pages/posts/2025/01/databending-part-1.md

 It's certainly an interesting enough sound, but since the entire file sounds essentially the same, I don't find it as productive to look at text files, PDFs, etc.

 This next recording is an excerpt of the file [libicudata.73.dylib](https://docs.oracle.com/cd/E36784_01/html/E36873/libicudata-3lib.html) found in the [Calibre](https://calibre-ebook.com/) E-book manager on macOS.
 A macOS application (.app) is technically a folder, and Audacity will refuse to import folders as raw data.
-To get to this binary file, right-click, “Show Package Contents” and look in Contents > Frameworks. [^2] There are usually a number of folders in macOS applications, and any binary file can potentially be interesting.
+To get to this binary file, right-click, “Show Package Contents,” and look in Contents > Frameworks. [^2] There are usually a number of folders in macOS applications, and any binary file can potentially be interesting.
 I usually look for ones that are at least a few megabytes in size — since a good portion of most files is white noise, the “interesting” parts of smaller files are rarely as long and varied as I would like:

 <audio controls>
   <source src="/media/blog/2025/01/libicudata.73.dylib-01.mp3" type="audio/mp3">